petrsapak/CSGO_config/README.md

 - This config file was created by http://csgoconsole.com/resources/training-configs.html and I put it here only to have all my favorite configs in one location.
 - Great for practicing smokes and tactics
 - The way to start this config is the same as Satturday.cfg
-- Also I recommend do use
+- I recommend to use

 ```
 bind "<key_you_want_to_use>" "noclip"